LiterallyTheOne/deep_learning_class/docs/session_3.md

 source: https://keras.io/api/layers/core_layers/dense/
 ```

 ## Output layer

-`Output layer` is the layer that we using to generate
+`Output layer` is the layer that we are using to generate
 our output respect to our problem.
 In **classification** problems we mostly use
 `Dense layer` with `softmax` as its activation.